 Requirements are a good and necessary thing, but so is free time.
 I am in awe of the things my children do in their free time.

-As I type this, Chloe is sitting at the table near me working on building a lamp for her American Girl Dolls out of Q-tips, cardboard, and a plastic Easter egg.
+As I type this, my middle daughter is sitting at the table near me working on building a lamp for her American Girl Dolls out of Q-tips, cardboard, and a plastic Easter egg.
 It even looks just like the Pixar lamp!
 Isn’t it cute?

-One Saturday, Chloe came downstairs and asked if she could download a particular photo app onto the iPad.
+One Saturday, this same daughter came downstairs and asked if she could download a particular photo app onto the iPad.
 I didn’t see any problem with it, so I got it for her, and she scampered off.